farencia/Farencia-DS-final-project/Farencia_ProjectReport.md

 # Project Report

-## Researching & Qantifying the relationship between Modern art & the prices by distinguishing the difference of Historical art/ Post War
+##  Researching & Quantifying the relationship between Modern art & historical art by the prices and their relationships with different factors such as movements, periods, artists, conditions and ages of the art.

 # Introduction
 ## Project Overview